We use affiliate links and may receive a small commission on purchases.

 We were more than lucky with the weather.
-It was cold, but windless and very sunny.
+It was cold but windless and very sunny.
 When we arrived, we tried to step out where everyone did but the bus driver asked us if we wanted to get out a bit further.
 How far?
 Just over that building.
 No thank you, we rather walk and explore the village.
-Patrick went to the local grocery store to buy bottled water and a toothbrush and then went had a look in the outdoor shop that we saw on the way as he needed another pair of socks to wear them under the drysuite to keep the feet warm in the freezing water.
-Patrick asked for Icebreaker socks but the sales person adviced him to try Darn Tourgh Hiker socks as they were more durable according to him.
-But were they? well time will tell.
+Patrick went to the local grocery store to buy bottled water and a toothbrush and then went had a look in the outdoor shop that we saw on the way as he needed another pair of socks to wear them under the dry suit to keep the feet warm in the freezing water.
+Patrick asked for Icebreaker socks but the salesperson advised him to try Darn Tourgh Hiker socks as they were more durable according to him.
+But were they? well, time will tell.

 Enjoying a cup of tea in Braemar

 Konstantin was left with the luggage in the sun while Patrick did his shopping.
-The sun was just marvellous.
+The sun was just marvelous.
 Konstantin felt that it’s golden rays were poring over him warming his whole body to the core.
-At the same time there were patches of snow lying around and the air gave that crispy smell that only winter has.
+At the same time, there were patches of snow lying around and the air gave that crispy smell that only winter has.

-The place looked cosy.
-There were not a lot of people there, just a couple that travelled with us from Aberdeen on the same bus.
+The place looked cozy.
+There were not a lot of people there, just a couple that traveled with us from Aberdeen on the same bus.
 They didn’t have a lot of luggage with them, but it seemed that they came to Breamar for a romantic getaway.

-When Konstantin entered, he was approached by a middle aged woman wearing a neat white apron, who asked him where he would like to sit.
+When Konstantin entered, he was approached by a middle-aged woman wearing a neat white apron, who asked him where he would like to sit.
 Konstantin chose the corner table with a bit of a view and the sun coming through the window.
 The other sunny spot was already occupied by the couple.
-When Konstantin sit down, the woman brought him the menu, which he didn’t really need as he knew exactly what he wanted – a pot of tea.
+When Konstantin sits down, the woman brought him the menu, which he didn’t really need as he knew exactly what he wanted – a pot of tea.

 Having ordered his pot of tea, Konstantin had a chance to look around.
 Besides the woman who severed him, there was another elderly woman, wearing a similar neat white apron.
 She was busy doing something behind a glass display which contained a five selection of most deliciously looking muffins and pastry.
 Looking at them he wished that he would still eat sugar.
 But Konstantin had to stay strong and chased the tempting thoughts away.
 His pot of tea arrived and standing.